Below is everything you need to run a Giving Game:

-We educate people about the importance of high impact philanthropy, and introduce them to resources that can guide their effective giving journeys.
-We empower and support our network of facilitators around the world to grow the effective giving community by providing resources, training, and funding to run Giving Games.
-We leverage the impact of donors’ gifts by allowing them to support teaching others about good giving while supporting great charities at the same time.
+We sponsor each participant $10 to donate during a Giving Game, which is a fraction of what is spent on traditional philanthropic education.
+By doing this, we educate people about the importance of high impact philanthropy and introduce them to resources that can guide their effective giving journeys.
+We additionally support our network of facilitators and leverage the impact of donors’ gifts by allowing them to support teaching others about good giving while supporting great charities at the same time.

 As we have limited capacity, we focus the majority of our resources on educating participants about the potential of high impact philanthropy in the alleviation of poverty.
 We are open in limited cases to featuring organizations that work in different focus areas when this would fulfill clear learning objectives.

-When selecting our featured charities, our main consideration is picking options that encourage participants to apply our core concepts.
-We additionally consult with Giving Game hosts and facilitators to design tailored exercises that will resonate with particular audiences.
+We can additionally consult with Giving Game hosts and facilitators to design tailored exercises that will resonate with particular audiences.
 For example, if we were running a Giving Game at a business school, we might feature non-profits primarily focused on economic empowerment and livelihood building.

 Some Giving Games use a winner-take-all voting system, while others distribute the money proportional to the votes.
 We’ve had success using both models.
 Similarly, voting can be public or anonymous, depending on the particular setting.
-In 2019, we will be introducing an online Guided Track platform which will handle the voting process.
+In 2019, we introduced an online Guided Track platform which handles the voting process.

 While the voting structure is flexible, it should require the participants to choose their preferred charity.
 Some people will invariably find it hard to choose and will prefer to split the money evenly.
 Since a key goal is for participants to reflect deeply on their priorities and on trade-offs, we recommend against offering such an option.